 How to cook: There are two main ways to barbecue monkfish.
-The first, and by far the most-straight forward, is to grill your portioned or skewered monkfish fillets high and fast directly over the coals.
+The first, and by far the most straightforward, is to grill your portioned or skewered monkfish fillets high and fast directly over the coals.
 You want a high heat that sears the fish quickly, 2-3 minutes on each side.
 The fish should be served tender – or just blushing as the experts like to say – as opposed to over-cooked, which will cause it to be tough and leathery.

 The second option, if you keep it whole, is to slow-roast over the coals from a distance, lacquering the fish with a glaze on marinade as it cooks.
-This is a more technical and complicated, but yields amazing results.
+This is more technical and complicated, but yields amazing results.

-Serve with: A good-quality crusty baguette, a flavoured mayonnaise or aioli of sorts, and nice fresh and zingy salad to cut through it all.
+Serve with: A good-quality crusty baguette, flavoured mayonnaise or aioli of sorts, and a nice fresh and zingy salad to cut through it all.
 A perfect meal for a summer night.

 How to barbecue arctic charr

 How to prep: Bone four fillets of char (each around 180g) and place in a tray and salt both sides.
 Keep at room temperature for two hours.
-Dry the fish and place skin side up on a heat resistant tray.
+Dry the fish and place skin side up on a heat-resistant tray.